 - Listening to music.
 I prefer it on our record player with our favorite Marshall speaker, but Spotify playlists are easy and convenient.
 Here is mine.
 You may enjoy my Slow Weekend Mixtape for ultimate chill vibes.

 - Invest in the right kind of lighting.
 I like having a dimmer option, but don’t use super bright lightbulbs.
 Use twinkle lights.

 - Invest in comfortable loungewear.
 My current favorites are Sloan, Lake PJs, Aviator Nation, tees from Bliss and Mischief, anything by The Great, Jenni Kayne and Emily + Meritt.
 Also, buy a cozy bathrobe.

 - Make your bedroom a sanctuary.
-Having a comfy bed is a non-negotiable.
-Sheets from Dazed But Amazed, In Bed and Parachute Home are nice.
+Having a comfy bed is non-negotiable.
+Sheets from Dazed But Amazed, In Bed, and Parachute Home are nice.

 - Reading nooks.
 For you and your family.
 Carve out areas to chill and read a book.